ovh/docs/pages/cloud/nutanix/01-global-high-level-doc/guide.it-it.md

 ### OVHgateway

-**The OVHgateway provides Internet access to the cluster via the Failover IP address.**
+**The OVHgateway provides Internet access to the cluster via the Additional IP address.**

 This VM has two NICs, one for the private network (in the vRack) and the other one for the public Internet.